 - Check out Butterflies Flutter By by Cindy West and Melissa Leach for lots of other notebooking pages and hands-on activity ideas.

-And don’t forget to download our FREE Butterfly Study!
+Don’t forget to grab our Butterfly Study!
 It’s a great tool to help guide your learning and an easy way to record all of your findings.